18kimn/blog/src/routes/[postType]/writing/data-websites/index.md

 So far all of those tips have focused on technical problems and technical solutions.
 But data-heavy websites aren't only technically difficult, in the end, and the solutions we offer can't just rely on code either.
-So allow me to comment on design decisions to help your site overcome the "bulky and slow" perception.
+So it's also important to think about design decisions to help your site overcome the "bulky and slow" perception.

 Firstly, _be verbose_.
 Lots of times in designing websites, it does well to be terse and concise, communicating through